ronits2407/Umiamdigitalhub/README.md

-# Tech Bull Hostel Management System 🏢
+# Umiam Hostel Management System 🏢

 Welcome to the Tech Bull Hostel Management System!
 This application is designed to streamline hostel operations, enhance communication, and provide a better living experience for students.